This page was written and legally reviewed by Ernst Law Group, members of the State Bar of California.

 The person with the brain injury is NOT making it up or exaggerating.

-Contact a California brain injury lawyer today
+Contact a California brain injury attorney today

 Severe brain injuries can happen to anyone at any time.